RyoJerryYu/blog-next/src/statics/README.md

 The directory for media files attached from a post, relative to the project root directory.
 Relative from `SITE_BASE_PATH`, always start with `/`, is the directory for media files attached from a post.

 Now we have static file alias index, `mediaDir` can be deprecated in the future.

+## MD for post and statics

+An path without extension is an page, with extension `.md` is a static resource for md.

+e.g. for file `public/content/articles/hello-world.md`:

+- `/articles/hello-world` is a page.
+- `content/articles/hello-world.md` is a static resource for md.

+### Reference

+Obsidian Rich Syntax means sth like `![[file|label]]`.

+After resolved, always refer to the path of the static resource.

+For md file reference, file in syntax would allow omitting the `.md` extension.
+If omitted extension not found, will try to find the file with `.md` extension.